-The space group of CHC-n with even n is P63/mmc, similar to that of CHC-1'.
-Therefore, TP-ANL phases exist in CHC-n (n=2, 4, ...).
-Moreover, with the increase of n, there exist four-fold degenerate nodal points located between the TPs, which result in ANLs [Fig. S5 in SI].
-The structures CHC-n with odd n belong to the space group $P\bar{3}m1$, and all of them have nexus networks like CHC-1.
+The space group of CHC-n with even n is $P6_3/mmc$, similar to that of CHC-1'.
+Therefore, TP-ANL phases exist in CHC-n (n = 2, 4, ...).
+Moreover, with the increase of n, there exist fourfold-degenerate nodal points located between the TPs, which result in ANLs (see Fig. S5 in [37]).
+The structures CHC-n with odd n belong to the space group $P\overline{3}m1$ and all of them have nexus networks like CHC-1.
+Although the experiment in Ref.
+[36] reported that both periodic and random CHC structures have been obtained, these topological phases maybe are not easy to be observed in the recent samples because the crystal quality needs further improvement.
+We hope more experiments can be carried out to validate and extend our findings.

 The topological classification of the nexus networks is different from that of standard NP phase.
 The nodal lines in the latter can be continuously contracted to a straight line.
 Those in the nexus networks, however, wind around the entire BZ torus and thus are not contractible.
-Mathematically, the BZ is topologically equivalent to a three-dimensional torus T3.
-The connecting lines on T3 can be classified under its fundamental homotropy group Z3, labeled by three integers, each indicating the number of times the loop winds around one of the three directions k_a , k_b and k_c .
-In this sense, the standard TP phase in Fig. 4(a) and standard NP phase in Fig. 4(b) and 5(a) can be characterized as Z3 = (1,0,0), and the nexus networks in Figs. 4(d) and 5(b) can be characterized as Z3 = (2,0,0).
+Mathematically, the BZ is topologically equivalent to a three-dimensional torus T^3 .
+The connecting lines on T^3 can be classified under its fundamental homotropy group Z^3 [43], labeled by three integers, each indicating the number of times the loop winds around one of the three directions k_a , k_b , and k_c .
+In this sense, the standard TP phase in Fig. 4(a) and standard NP phase in Fig. 4(c) belong to the trivial class with $Z^3 = (0,0,0)$.
+However, the TP-ANL phases in Figs. 4(b) and 5(a) can be characterized as $Z^3 = (1,0,0)$, and the nexus networks in Figs. 4(d) and 5(b) can be characterized as $Z^3 = (2,0,0)$.

 Nexus networks originate from the interactions between the standard NP phase and additional nodal lines.
-This opens a door to propose and search for complex novel topological phases based on simpler topological elements.
-For example, the interactions between nodal lines/rings may lead to 3D nodal line networks [38], and the coexistence of multiple-fold (3-, 4-, 6- and 8-fold) degenerate points and nodal lines may generate more complicated new 3D networks.
-The new topological networks not only bring emergent particles and novel concepts, but also create new topological phenomena and transport behaviors.
+This creates the opportunity to propose and search for complex novel topological phases based on simpler topological elements.
+For example, the interactions between nodal lines/rings may lead to 3D nodal line networks [44] and the coexistence of multiple-fold (threefold, fourfold, sixfold, and eightfold) degenerate points and nodal lines may generate more complicated new 3D networks.
+The new topological networks not only introduce emergent particles and novel concepts, but also create new topological phenomena and transport behaviors.